Phillip-England/fmtly/README.md

 # GTML
 Make Writing HTML in Go a Breeze 🍃

-## How Does It Work?
+## What is GTML?
 GTML is a compiler which converts `.html` files into composable `.go` functions.
-These functions can then be used to structure the UI of your application.
 Think of it like [JSX](https://react.dev/learn/writing-markup-with-jsx) for go.

 ## Hello, World
 Turn this: